n16hth4wk07/n16hth4wk07.github.io/posts/OSCP/resourced.md

 ![image](https://github.com/n16hth4wk07/n16hth4wk07.github.io/assets/87468669/16405635-7570-4b7c-9055-e8b40899083b)

-using bloodhound to enumerate the data coollected, we can see that the user has a `Genericall` on `resourced.resourced.local`.
+using bloodhound to enumerate the data coollected, we can see that the user has a `Genericall` on `resourced.resourced.local`. let's abuse it.